MAKE-UIUC/CrackMIT/Puzzle 3/README.md

 ![Wobbly QW](https://raw.githubusercontent.com/MAKE-UIUC/CrackMIT/master/Puzzle%203/Initial%20QR.png)

 The scan read - `amaze swim`.
 We knew that was our answer because it was another ridiculous doge-phrase.
-W never thought we’d be so relived to read doge speak.
+W never thought we’d be so relieved to read doge speak.

 ###Improved Method
 Because we’re from UIUC, we couldn’t possibly leave this solution in such an abismal state.
 After we completed the puzzle, we extended the program we used to express the number as a binary string, to go all the way and render the QR code nicely.